knbknb/find-emoji-dik/README.md

 ## TODO

-- Keep refactoring the code, e.g., to make it more modular.
+- ~~Keep refactoring the code, e.g., to make it more modular.~~
 - ~~Make it a script that polls mastodon account of the @mobydick  bot account every n minutes, and posts new toots to our account.~~
   - ~~Make sure it doesn't post the same toot several times.~~
   - ~~Clearly handle edge-case when a text fragment was not found in the book (e.g. when punctuation or whitespace differences are interfering)~~
   - Properly reply to the original toot, so that the thread is kept intact.
+- ~~Read from other literature accounts.~~
+- ~~Include some literary works as static files that are read from the filesystem.~~
 - Rewrite this script with other LLMs, ~~with other books, with other literature bots~~.
-- Translate the whole book into emojis, and post it to all social networks.
+- Translate whole books into emojis, and post them to some social networks.
-- Rewrite this such that it uses an agentic architecture, e.g. with a central agent that distributes tasks to worker agents.
+- Rewrite this such that it uses an agentic architecture, e.g. with a central agent that distributes tasks to worker agents, posting even more emojified quotes to all social networks.

 ## Tests